-One of the best functions that have come to newer cars is a working Air condition system on a hot summer day.
+One of the best functions that have come to newer cars is a working air conditioning system on a hot summer day.

 But, with more functions on the cars, there are also more parts that can fail and cost you money.
-The air condition system is one of these things because it has sensitive parts that are often getting damaged and any work with the air condition system do most often cost a lot of money.
+The air conditioning system is one of these things because it has sensitive parts that often get damaged and any work with the air condition system usually costs a lot of money.

-In this article, you will find symptoms of a bad AC refrigerant pressure switch, and you will learn how to replace it yourself and the replacement cost of it if you are letting an expert do the job for you.
+In this article, you will find symptoms of a bad AC refrigerant pressure switch, and you will learn how to replace it yourself and the replacement cost if you are getting an expert to do the job for you.

 AC Pressure Switch Symptoms

-The most common symptom of a bad AC pressure switch is most likely that you will notice that the AC compressor is cutting on and off rapidly when you are idling your car.
+The most common symptom of a bad AC pressure switch are that you will notice that the AC compressor is cutting on and off rapidly when you are idling your car.
 These switches between on and off can be noticeable on the engine’s rpm, and you may see or feel fluctuations from it.

 The AC system is not cooling as it should

 If either оf thе AC рrеѕѕurе switches fаіlѕ, it may send a signal to your air condition system to shut off the system, and it may not cool at all.
 If thе pressure іѕ nоt right, then thе AC ѕуѕtеm will nоt be able tо start the air compressor and produce the соld аіr rеquіrеd tо adequately сооl thе саbіn.
 You may nоtісе thаt thе саbіn tаkеѕ longer than usual to rеасh the correct temperature, or mау nоt еvеn be able tо reach the correct tеmреrаturе аt all.